Santhosh K. Nayar

-Santhosh Kesavan Nayar is an Indian actor who appears in Malayalam cinema.
-He has acted in more than 100 films as villain, hero, second hero and as comedian as well.
+Santhosh Kesavan Nayar (12 November 1960 – 5 May 2026) was an Indian actor who appeared in Malayalam cinema.
+He acted in more than 100 films, primarily in antagonistic roles.

-Early life
+Early life and education

-Santhosh hails is from Thiruvananthapuram, India.
-He is the only son of retired headmaster C. N. Kesavan Nair and P. Rajalakshmiamma, who is also a retired teacher.
+Santhosh hailed from Trivandrum, India.
+He was the only son of retired headmaster C. N. Kesavan Nayar and P. Rajalakshmiamma, who is also a retired teacher.
 He grew up along with his two sisters in Pettah, Thiruvananthapuram.
-Santhosh was brought up by his maternal grandparents, advocate K. S. Chellappan Pillai and B. Parukuttyamma, ever since his parents left to Ethiopia on deputation.
-He did his schooling at St. Joseph's Higher Secondary School, Thiruvananthapuram.
-Both his sisters turned out to be gynaecologists while he wanted to pursue a career as an actor.
-He graduated and post graduated in mathematics from Mahatma Gandhi College, Thiruvananthapuram.
-He was active in politics during his college days.
+Santhosh was brought up by his maternal grandparents, advocate K. S. Chellappan Pillai and B. Parukuttyamma, when his parents left for Ethiopia on deputation.